Debunking Common Immunity Myths: What You Need to Know

-There are a lot of myths going around on how to help boost your immune system.
-So, let’s take a dive into some of them:
+There are a lot of tales going around on how to help boost your immune system.
+So, let’s take a dive into some common immunity myths.

 Truth: Exercise lowers blood pressure, helps keep body weight under control, and can protect you from diseases.
 It does this by lowering the levels of hormonal cortisol in your body.
 Therefore, exercising actually boosts your immune system.

 Truth: A hyperactive immune system is related to many different conditions like allergic reactions and underlying diseases such as diabetes and lupus.

 Truth: Stress produces a hormone called cortisol, which changes the way your white blood cells react to the viruses and bacteria that enter the body.
 Therefore, stress reduces the body’s ability to fight off diseases.

 Truth: Gargling salt water, vinegar, or other mixtures won’t kill anything, but it may soothe a sore throat.

 Truth: Besides the fact that the immune system, unfortunately, weakens with age, there is no certainty that you won’t get sick.

 So, all in all, there are a lot of immunity myths floating around on the internet, but there are ways that never fail to boost your immune system: